mafe72/ATTinyUINO/README.md

 Once you get approved, you will need to do the following steps (these instructions assume that you are a GitHub user).

-- 1: fork this repository.
+- 1: Fork this repository.
 - 2: Make changes, commit and push to the fork.
 - 3: Submit your Pull Request.